This week I visited some farms to familiarize myself with their land and their stories.

 "Sustainable agriculture involves food production methods that are healthy, do not harm the environment, respect workers, are humane to animals, provide fair wages to farmers, and support farming communities.
 But rather than focus on the problems, Sustainable Table promotes the positive shift toward local, small-scale sustainable farming."

+I do something a little different every 4th.
+When I found out about the annual International Cherry Pit Spitting Contest held at Tree-Mendus Fruit Farm in Eau Claire, MI- I knew it was the perfect adventure.
+So I packed up the car and headed down and around the lake.
 But no 4th is complete without a small town parade.
 So it was just my luck upon riding into town that I discovered I was just in time to catch the slice of Americana I was looking for: Perfectly detailed floats carrying teenage pageant queens and farmers rolling bright green antique John Deere tractors down Main Street, U.S.A.

 After the show, I was again on my way to Tree-Mendus Orchards- and arrived to catch the Women's and Men's Championship Rounds.
 This was the real deal- some Serious pit spittin' like I had never seen before!
 I ate a cherry brat and contemplated a cherry waffle "boat" while thoroughly entertained by the face and body gestures- and impressed by the distances the pits were projected.